kniazevgeny/projetsdg7/README.md

 # Russie renouvelables

-This is frontend of the project "Renouvelables en Russie".
+This is frontend of the project "Russie renouvelables".
 Written in Vue.js with Vuetify and Vuex.

 ## Project setup